EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 Sign the push action with ‘mcazyfujecke@active’ - the host of the game.

 Check the game status to see that game data has been removed.

 ## Next Steps
-Continue to play the game and to push actions to the testnet.
-Try to sign actions with different accounts, and try to make illegal moves.

-Visit the [EOSIO Developer Portal](https://developers.eos.io/ "eosio developers portal") to learn more about EOSIO.
+Visit the [EOSIO Developer Portal](https://developers.eos.io/ "eosio developers portal") to learn more about EOSIO and try building a more advanced web based game with [Elemental Battles.](https://battles.eos.io/)